oterademoacrisure/Observability_Demo/README.md

 # K8s Kind Voting App

-A comprehensive guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying applications using Argo CD.
+A comprehensive guide for setting up a Kubernetes cluster using Kind.

 ## Overview

 This guide covers the steps to:
-- Launch an AWS EC2 instance.
+- Launch on Local machine / AWS EC2 instance.
 - Install Docker and Kind.
 - Create a Kubernetes cluster using Kind.
 - Install and access kubectl.